Doping in Russia: Russian participation

 The IAAF permitted Russians who have undergone testing by non-Russian agencies to compete as neutral athletes.
 The Russian flag, national colours, and anthem were not allowed to display.

 There were calls to ban Russia from participating in the 2018 Winter Olympics and 2018 Winter Paralympics or to allow Russians to compete only as neutrals.
 Russia would later be allowed to compete as Olympic Athletes from Russia at the former and Neutral Paralympic Athletes at the latter.

 Following the CAS ruling in late 2020, the FIA, the international governing body for automobile racing, announced that racing drivers from Russia would not be allowed to represent their country in any world championship series as long as the sanctions are in place, though they are still allowed to participate as neutral competitors.
 Nikita Mazepin of Haas F1 Team was the only driver affected by this ruling, thus he competed under the flag of the Russian Automobile Federation.
-As his contract was terminated at the start of the 2022 season, he is no longer participating in F1.
+Due to the Russian invasion of Ukraine, his contract was terminated, and he was replaced by Kevin Magnussen.
+No Russians have been racing in F1 ever since.